AviatrixSystems/Docs/HowTos/activemesh_design_notes.rst

 routes resulting in a reduced path length of one over DX which is the same AS path length as over the VPN link but different AS path.

-To ensure that the on-premises routers always cosnider the MED value, set the “bgp always-compare-med” knob.
+To ensure that the on-premises routers always consider the MED value, set the “bgp always-compare-med” knob.
 This forces the router to compare the MED if multiple routes to a destination have the same local preference and AS path length.

 The deployment is shown in the diagram below.

 |activemesh_tgw_onprem|

-1.1 Advertising different routes
+1.1 Advertising Different Routes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If on-prem sites advertise non overlapping network CIDRs to TGWs, Transit gateway peering can proceed without issues.
+If on-prem sites advertise non overlapping network CIDRs to TGWs, Transit Gateway peering can proceed without issues.

-1.2 Advertising overlapping routes
+1.2 Advertising Overlapping Routes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If on-prem sites advertise identical network CIDRs or overlapping CIDRs to TGWs (for example, they all advertise 10.0.0.0/8 to their respective TGWs), you must enable `<https://docs.aviatrix.com/HowTos/transit_gateway_peering.html#excluded-network-cidrs>`_ feature on both sides of the Aviatrix Transit Gateways to filter out identical or overlapping CIDRs in order to connect the two regions.

 .. important::